 This encompasses all calories burnt from moving your body – exercise, walking, cleaning and even blinking your eyes.
 For the majority of people, physical activity makes up 15 – 30% of all calories burnt.
 However, this might rise as high as 40% in very active people.
 Obviously, the calories burnt from physical activity is highly variably, making it this on which you must concentrate your efforts.

 What you can do to increase calorie burn: The amount of calories you burn during exercise will depend on the length and intensity of your workout, as well as the type of weight loss exercise you engage in.
 For example, running burns more calories than hiking.
-Find out the best weight loss exercise, with the highest calorie burn.
+Find out the best weight loss exercise, with the highest calorie burn or try a weight loss workout plan.

 Exercise increases the number of calories burnt in several ways: